Anti-war movement: 2021 Israel–Palestine crisis

 In May 2021, protests broke out following a flare-up of the Israel–Palestine conflict.
 In the U.S., thousands gathered in at least seven major cities across the country in solidarity with Palestinians.
 The 2021 conflict lasted from 6 May until 21 May when a ceasefire was signed.
 The following day, an estimated 180,000 protestors gathered in Hyde Park, England, in what may have been the largest pro-Palestine demonstration in British history.
 Speeches were made by anti-war campaigners and trade union members including demands that the UK government disinvest and sanction Israel.
 Messages such as "free Palestine" and "stop the war" were displayed on banners and placards and chanted by protesters.
 Despite the ceasefire, protests continued into June, with, for example, protestors in Oakland, California, attempting to block an Israeli cargo ship from entering the Port of Oakland on 4 June.

 2022 Russian invasion of Ukraine

-Street protesters with signs are demonstrating in Helsinki, Finland after Russia invaded Ukraine in 2022.

 Beginning in 2022, the anti-war movement was renewed following tensions between Russia and Ukraine.
-Protests escalated on 24 February 2022, after Russia invaded Ukraine.
+Protests escalated in Russia on 24 February 2022, after Russia invaded Ukraine.

 Russian President Vladimir Putin introduced prison sentences of up to 15 years for publishing "fake news" about Russian military operations.
 As of December 2022, more than 4,000 people, including Russian opposition politicians and journalists, had been prosecuted under Russia's "fake news" laws for criticizing the war in Ukraine.

-2023 Israel–Gaza war
+2023 Israel–Gaza war/genocide

-Multiple protests against the war took place around the world since the start of the Gaza war, mostly in support of Palestine.
+Multiple protests against the war took place around the world since the start of the Gaza genocide, mostly in support of Palestine.

+Possible Venezuela War

+Following the capture of Nicolás Maduro on January 3, 2026 by US forces, there were small protests in Los Angeles and Las Vegas.

+2026 Iran war

+After the assassination of Ali Khamenei on 28 February 2026 by U.S. and Israeli forces, and the outbreak of the 2026 Iran War, anti-war protests emerged in several countries around the world.